home-assistant/developers.home-assistant/blog/2021-07-15-supervisor_update.md

 For consistency, we have also changed the name of the meta file inside the backup tar from `snapshot.json` to `backup.json`, so if you have a tool that use that file, you need to adjust it to look for both.

-## Steaming ingress
+## Streaming ingress

-Some add-ons needs to receive large payloads from the user, for instance with uploading.
+Some add-ons need to receive large payloads from the user, for instance with uploading.
 Previously, there has been a limit of 16 MB per request for add-ons running behind ingress and this is still the default.
 If you need to receive bigger payloads, you can enable this by setting `ingress_stream` to `True` in the add-on configuration.
 When you do this the request is streamed from the client to your add-on, which has no size limit and virtually no overhead.

 Note that not all webservers are able to handle this by default, so you might need to adjust it.